 Make project work easier, prototype faster & inspire ideas.

-Sign Up To Get A Quote To Purchase b.Board(s)What Is The b.Board?
+Sign Up To Get A Quote To Purchase b.Board(s)Safety First!

 The b.Board is an Atlantic Canadian open source electronics hardware prototyping platform.
 Designed to be accessible to creators, researchers, and inventors of all ages.
 Using this fun interactive device, you can bring your IoT, robotics or other hardware project ideas from concept to reality!
 Say Hello to b.Board>